 The ketogenic diet is a very low-carb, high-fat diet.
 Can a low carb diet cause constipation?
-It’s possible, especially in the transitional period when you make the change from your previous dietary habits to your new keto lifestyle.
+It’s possible as part of the so-called keto flu, especially in the transitional period when you make the change from your previous dietary habits to your new keto lifestyle.
 This is why it’s so important to follow a keto diet in the healthiest manner possible.

 Many people are used to getting their fiber from processed “high fiber” cereals before they go keto.
 Then they switch to a keto diet and don’t realize there are still many healthy sources that are very low in carbs yet have plenty of constipation-preventing fiber.